 Beyond the more visible deficiencies, the county would also need to change the heating system, as well as install mechanical ventilation.

 “The biggest single deficiency in this building is the HVAC system, which currently consists of electric baseboard heat (a couple of rooms do not have any heat).
 There is no mechanical ventilation in the building.
-The building code requires mechanical ventilation for public buildings, based on square footage and number of occupants.
+The building code requires mechanical ventilation, and a designated electrician for public buildings, based on square footage and number of occupants.
 New systems need to be installed to provide this ventilation as well as a more efficient means of supplying heat.
 Air conditioning is optional,” the assessment states.

 A thorough analysis of the electrical system was not completed, but the assessment states the current capacity is probably adequate, with minor code issues likely present that could be addressed during the renovation.